nmarkert/writing-with-generated-text/README.md

 # Description

-This project is a prototype for interacting with generated text.
+This project is a prototype for interacting with generated text. <br>
+At the moment there are two different tasks and 3 different interaction methods implemented to fulfill the tasks.
+Some data from the tasks is logged in the backend part and other each tasks there are some questions.

 # How to Run